Commercial real estate investing - The ultimate guide

 - Make an investing plan that you are comfortable with and stick to it—set attainable goals and work toward them.
 More goals have gone unachieved due to a lack of planning than a plan's failure.

-- Invest in a solid financial calculator or software application and learn how to use it correctly.
+- Invest in a solid financial calculator or software application like the feasibility suite and learn how to use it correctly.

 - Continue your quest for education by following real estate news and laws, attending seminars, and keeping up with current trends.
 Knowledge can help you reduce your risks while increasing your income.